UCAS code: W120

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Some programmes will offer fieldwork.
-There is no additional contribution required for the teaching costs involved, but for the residential fieldwork and individual field-based projects, you are usually required to cover accommodation, subsistence and the costs of travel to the fieldwork location.
+There is no additional contribution required for the teaching costs involved.
+However, for the residential fieldwork and individual field-based projects, you are usually required to cover accommodation, subsistence and travel cost.